From a current perspective, the nuclear fusion, renewable energies and

 Only the coal would have a period of sufficiently high life, the availability of nuclear fuel uranium is also limited.

-for the production of long-term electricity ".
+possible for the production of electricity in the long term. "

 The comprehensive study and a summary report are available at the address: http://www.vde.com.